awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-payload-encodings-configure-with-control-service-api.md

    }
    ```

 1. Set the `contentHandling` property on the `Integration` resource to `CONVERT_TO_BINARY`\.
 Do not define a mapping template\.
-When you do not define a mapping template, API Gateway invokes the passthrough template to return the Base64\-decoded binary blob as the image file to the client\.
+If you don't define a mapping template, API Gateway invokes the passthrough template to return the base64\-decoded binary blob as the image file to the client\.

    ```
    PATCH /restapis/<restapi_id>/resources/<resource_id>/methods/<http_method>/integration/responses/<status_code>